h-shahid3/WaveFormAndImage/README.md

 This is a Java Project coded in IntelliJ IDEA, completed during a course on Multimedia Systems.
 It uses the software platform JavaFX to deliver a basic UI to interact with.

+The Java files used to code this project are contained within the src/sample folder.

 # Waveform Viewing